TremayneChrist/ProtectJS/README.md

 #ProtectJS

-Private methods on the prototype chain!
+Truely private methods on the prototype chain!

 ###Summary